 Like any new healthy habit, it takes dedication and practice to master it.

 Some of this may have surprised you as much as that front page picture surprised Michael Cheika.
 If some of this does ring true for you, the next step is to be fully aware of when you’re using just.
 By being conscious of when, where and how often you’re devaluing yourself you then have the new choice to deliberately strike ‘just’ when it’s not serving you.

 Another positive step is to explore more how you can engage with and relate differently to yourself and others to awaken you to your true potential.
-If you are motivated and curious to learn more, come and join us at one of our FREE NLP information nights (Auckland)

 I know for me it didn’t happen overnight and I still catch myself using it.
 You might even enquire deeper to identify what are the old beliefs you’re holding onto when you’re tempted to use ‘just’.